 All financial institutions offering individual retirement accounts (IKE) can charge a cancellation fee (also called a transfer fee) when a member decides to transfer savings to a programme offered by another financial entity during the first year of the contract.
 No cancellation fee can be deducted from the account when a saver resigns from the services of a given institution after 12 months and transfers money to another plan provider.

-The tables below show the level of fees charged in selected (exemplary) individual retirement savings accounts (IKZE).
+The tables below show the level of fees charged in individual retirement accounts (IKE) and individual retirement savings accounts (IKZE) offered by life insurance companies, investment societies and pension societies.